ravachol/kew/README.md

 Press <kbd>b</kbd> for ASCII covers.

 A terminal emulator that can handle TrueColor and sixels is recommended.
 See [Sixels in Terminal](https://www.arewesixelyet.com/).

+## Lyrics

+Lyrics can be read from a provided .lrc file that matches the audio file in name and content or from SYLT embedded tags on mp3 files.

+Timestamped lyrics will be shown automatically in track view.
+Press <kbd>m</kbd> show full page lyrics.

 ## Favorites Playlist